tdoan5/ML5800/README.md

 !Voila.

-#### 5. Close Jupyter Notebook app on Erdo and the SSH tunnel from your computer
+#### 5. Close Jupyter Notebook app on Erdos and the SSH tunnel from your computer

 On Erdos: `ctrl + C` 2 times to close the notebook app and all kernels.